-1-Sentence-Summary: The Secret is a self-help book by Rhonda Byrne that explains how the law of attraction, which states that positive energy attracts positive things into your life, governs your thinking and actions, and how you can use it to achieve whatever you desire in life.
+1-Sentence-Summary: The Secret is a self-help book by Rhonda Byrne that explains how the law of attraction, which states that positive energy attracts positive things into your life, governs your thinking and actions, and how you can use the power of positive thinking to achieve anything you can imagine.

 Favorite quote from the author:

 This once happened to famous talk show host Oprah Winfrey.
 She read a book called The Color Purple, and immediately recognized herself as destined to portray one of its characters in a big Hollywood movie.
 This manifested even more when she got a random call to audition for a secret movie, which turned out to be The Color Purple.
 However, as she didn’t hear back for months, she was eventually ready to let go of the idea.
 Right then, she received the call from Steven Spielberg.

 That was in 1984.
 For the next 20 years, Oprah couldn’t quite explain how she’d managed to turn this fantasy into reality.
-Until Rhonda Byrne told her about The Secret.
-This 2006 movie and global bestseller with almost 30 million copies sold is by many considered the perfect blueprint for achieving your goals.
+Until author Rhonda Byrne told her about The Secret.
+This 2006 movie and global bestseller that’s sold almost 30 million copies what millions of people consider the perfect blueprint for achieving your goals.
 Today, we’ll analyze it.

-Here’s the essence of The Secret in 3 lessons:
+Here’s the essence of The Secret book in 3 lessons:

 - The law of attraction is one of the most prevalent principles in the world.

-- In order to use the law of attraction, you must think about what you want, not what you want to avoid.
+- To use the law of attraction, you must think about what you want, not what you want to avoid.